Cho Yeo-jeong: Life and career

 Cho Yeo-jeong was born in Seoul, South Korea.
 She debuted as a CeCi Magazine cover girl at the age of 16 in 1997, and began actively acting in 1999.
 Despite appearing in drama series, music videos, and TV commercials afterwards, she remained obscure.
 During this period, she was also unhappy with the limited roles being offered to her.

-Then Cho rose to the spotlight in 2010 by starring as the ambitious Joseon woman of lower class in the erotic period drama The Servant.
+Then Cho rose to the spotlight in 2010 by starring as the ambitious Joseon period woman of lower class in the erotic period drama The Servant.
 The R-rated movie, which was a newly adapted and tragic version of Korea's famous folktale The Story of Chunhyang, had been turned down by a number of actresses because it contained too many sex scenes.
 Cho, however, took advantage of the opportunity and it turned out to be a huge stepping stone in her career.
 Upon the release of the film, Cho successfully escaped being "another pretty face" in Korea's entertainment scene.

 In 2011, Cho starred in hit cable series I Need Romance, a sexually frank and funny comedy about a group of single thirty-something girlfriends navigating the dating scene in Seoul, which boasted stylish and slick production values.

 Few would have expected her to star in another period drama that required full nudity, as doing so may have stigmatized her in Korea's film industry.
 Despite the collective concerns expressed by local media that she was "going nude too often," in 2012 the actress chose another period thriller with explicit sex scenes.
 She had admired the work of director Kim Dae-seung and wanted to work with him, so after reading his latest script, she pursued being cast as the complex titular character of The Concubine.
 Despite the hype, the film was critically praised.
 In an interview for the film, Cho said that most of all, she wants to be seen as an adventurous and intriguing actress.